 Debt instruments that are past due but not impaired at the reporting reference date shall be reported in the accounting portfolios subject to impairment.
 According to IFRS or compatible National GAAP, these accounting portfolios comprise the categories “Available for sale”, “Loans and receivables”, and “Held-to-maturity”.
 According to National GAAP based on BAD, these accounting portfolios comprise also “Non-trading debt instruments measured at a cost-based method” and “Other non-trading non-derivative financial assets”.

 Assets qualify as past due when counterparties have failed to make a payment when contractually due.
-The amounts of such assets shall be reported and broken down according to the number of days past due.
+The whole amounts of such assets shall be reported and broken down according to the number of days of the oldest past due instalment.
 The past due analysis shall not include any impaired assets.
 The carrying amount of impaired financial assets shall be reported separately from the past due assets.

 The column “Accumulated write-offs” includes the cumulative amount of principal and past due interest of any debt instrument that the institution is no longer recognising because they are considered uncollectible, independently of the portfolio in which they were included.
 These amounts shall be reported until the total extinguishment of all the institution’s rights (by expiry of the statute-of–limitations period, forgiveness or other causes) or until recovery.